 Forest School Leader’s Guide

 A useful, handy-sized book with practical guidance based on recognised good practice & Forest School Training Network recommendations.
 Deals sensibly with popular misconceptions & sets out the legal position of using & transporting knives for educational purposes.
-Available from the Muddy Faces shop, £6.19.
+Produced by, and available from, Muddy Faces.

 The Crafts Council manifesto sets out why craft and making is vital to our society, culture and economy, why craft education matters and why it is crucial that we secure it.
 It was developed with and on behalf of makers, businesses, students and educators – and embraces craft and making in all their forms.